 - Passing small, hard, dry pellets instead of normal-sized stools

-After walks, your dog might seem unusually tired or uncomfortable.
+After walks, your dog seems very tired or uncomfortable.

-They may also show reluctance to eat their next meal.
-Pay attention to these behavioral changes, as they often accompany constipation and signal it’s time to take action.
+They may also be reluctant to eat their next meal.
+If your cat is showing these signs, they may be constipated and it is time to take action.

 Behavioral Changes That Signal Discomfort

-Beyond what happens during walks, your dog’s overall behavior at home can reveal just as much about their digestive struggles.
+Beyond your dog’s behavior during walks, their overall behavior at home can reveal just as much about their digestive struggles.

-You may also observe excessive licking of the abdomen or rear end, which signals pain in those areas.
+Sometimes your pet might be showing excessive licking of the belly or the rear end, as a sign of pain in those areas.

-These behavioral shifts, especially when combined with physical symptoms, strongly suggest your dog needs help.
+These changes in behavior, especially when combined with other symptoms, are a sign that your dog needs help.

 At-Home Treatments That Work

-Before you rush to the vet, you’ll be relieved to know that several safe, effective treatments can help your constipated dog right at home.
+Before you rush your dog to the vet, take a deep breath and read on.
+There are many safe, effective treatments that can help your dog at home.

-The key is knowing which remedies actually work, how much to give, and when to use them.
-From simple hydration tricks to fiber-rich foods and proven home remedies like pumpkin, you’ve got more tools in your arsenal than you might think.
+It’s important to know which remedies actually work, how much to give and when to use them.
+From simple tricks to keep your horse hydrated to other remedies like fibre-rich foods or even pumpkin, you might have more tools than you realise.

 Increase Water Intake: The Simplest Fix First

-Dehydration ranks as the most common culprit behind canine constipation, and it’s often the easiest problem to fix.
-Your dog needs adequate hydration to keep things moving smoothly through their digestive tract, and sometimes a few simple changes make all the difference.
+Dehydration is the most common cause of canine constipation, and it’s usually the easiest problem to fix.
+A dog needs adequate hydration to keep things moving smoothly through their digestive tract, and sometimes a few changes are all it takes.

 Here’s how you can boost your dog’s water intake:

-- Place multiple water bowls throughout your home, replenishing them twice daily
+- Place multiple water bowls throughout your home, refilling them twice a day.

-- Add low-sodium chicken broth to their regular water for enhanced flavor
+- Add low-sodium chicken broth to their water for better taste

 - Feed moisture-rich foods like canned pumpkin or wet dog food alongside kibble